 The neighborhood of La Petite France may just be the most picturesque in Strasbourg!

-All canals, half-timbered houses, tasty restaurants, and–during December in Strasbourg–Christmas markets, no trip to Strasbourg could be considered complete without at least one afternoon stroll here.
+All canals, half-timbered houses, tasty restaurants, and–during December in Strasbourg–Christmas markets, no trip to Strasbourg could be considered complete without at least one afternoon stroll in La Petite France.

 Take a day trip to another part of Alsace.